LieberInstitute/spatialLIBD/inst/app/www/documentation_spe.md

 * `Reduced dimensions`: which reduced dimension to visualize on the `clusters (interactive)` tab.
 Only the first two dimensions will be shown.
 * `Continuous variable to plot`: which gene or continuous variable (such as the cell count, the ratio of the mitochondrial chromosome expression) to visualize in the gene tabs as well as on the `clusters (interactive)` tab.
 * `Gene scale`: whether to use the raw expression values (`counts`) or the scaled and log transformed values (`logcounts`).
+* `Image name`: the name of the background image to use.
+You can edit this image on the `Edit image` tab.
+* `Spot transparency level`: the transparency of the spots in the visualizations.
+It can be useful if the spot colors are blocking the background image.
 * `Minimum count value`: Values from the selected `continuous variable to plot` at or below this threshold will not be displayed.
 * `Gene color scale`: Whether to use the color blind friendly palette (`viridis`) or to use a custom palette that we used for our `paper`.